nickorsk2017/demo-filter-react/README.md

 # Description
-This is demonstration the constructor of filter (How possible to do components with minimum coding).
+Demon of the constructor of filter (How possible to do components with minimum coding).

-For filter using the "Shema design pattern", see Flter component.
+For filter is using the "Schema design pattern", see Filter component.
 Alternative solution is array of React components (JSX array)

-For optimisation used React.memo

 # Author